List of gold coins considered as investment gold coins for VAT exemption as detailed in Group 15 to Schedule 9 of the VAT Act 1994 purposes

 Guidance on correcting errors is in Notice 700/45: how to correct VAT errors and make adjustments or claims.

-Further guidance on the Margin Scheme is in Notice 718: the VAT Margin Scheme and global accounting.
+Further guidance on the Margin Scheme is in The Margin and Global Accounting Scheme (VAT Notice 718).

 2.7 Record keeping requirements for dealers in investment gold coins

 There are specific record keeping and notification rules for dealers in investment gold and investment gold coins.
-These are in Notice 701/21: gold.
+These are in Gold acquisitions, imports and investments (VAT Notice 701/21).

 3. Lists of investment gold coins